Seaway Family Dental - Cornwall

 Saving Your Natural Tooth

-During a root canal procedure, the infected or damaged pulp of the tooth is removed and replaced with special dental materials to restore the tooth to full function.
-This not only saves the natural tooth, extending its lifetime, but also protects and preserves the jaw bone and supporting tissues around the tooth.
-Saving the natural tooth wherever possible can also prevent future pain and expenses.
-Root canal therapy is a safe and effective way to maintain your natural smile and oral health.
+A root canal removes infected or damaged pulp and replaces it with special dental materials to restore the tooth’s function.
+This procedure not only saves your natural tooth but also helps preserve the surrounding jawbone and tissues, preventing future pain and costly treatments.
+Root canal therapy is a safe and effective way to maintain your natural smile.

 The Root Canal Treatment Plan